engineering team reviewing supplier drawings and production details during a China factory visit

 The real problems appear later — when assumptions meet execution.

-Weak or inconsistent processes
+• unstable or inconsistent processes

-No access to real decision-makers
+• no access to real decision-makers

-Misalignment between sales claims and production reality
+• misalignment between sales claims and production reality

-Everything may look correct on the surface.
+Everything may appear acceptable on the surface.

 If You Don’t Verify, You Are Guessing